The 10 Mistakes of Raising Chickens

 For more comprehensive information on building a chicken coop from the ground up, check out this article.

 While most people use rough recycled lumber to make their chicken coops, this may not be the best material to keep things clean.
 The rough board will be harder to clean, paint or whitewash.
 It’s better to use a material that is smoother and is easier to clean, wipe or paint.

 Some larger chicken coops allow you to walk inside and collect your eggs, but this can pose some problems.
 Going into the chicken coop might result in tracking chicken poo all over the house or intruding on the chickens while they’re looking for an available laying box.
 Instead, create outside access boxes where you can grab the eggs from the laying boxes without disturbing the chickens as they walk around the hen house.
 This will also keep your shoes a little cleaner.

 Determine what feed you will have for your chickens.
 It’s recommended that you get poultry feed and get feed with added protein during the colder seasons.
 Chickens also like fresh and dried worms, white grapes, pomegranate seeds, raspberries, chard, brussel spout leaves and cherry tomatoes.
 When the chickens begin to start laying eggs, they will need more calcium in their diet.
 Usually feeding them a few oyster shells will do the trick.

 Depending on where you live, you’ll need to maintain a certain temperature inside the coop.
-If you install a heating lamp, make sure that it’s high enough that it doesn’t overheat the chickens or burn the shavings on the floor.
+If you install a heating lamp, make sure it’s high enough that it doesn’t overheat the chickens or burn the shavings on the floor.
 Usually a 250 watt bulb will be warm enough.
-You’ll need to collect eggs frequently during the winter too because they will tend to freeze.
+You’ll also need to collect eggs frequently during the winter because they will tend to freeze.